ksferguson/blog/docs/blog/posts/ai-data-moats.md

 **Q: What role does synthetic data play in undermining traditional data moats?**

 A: Synthetic data is fundamentally changing data scarcity economics.
-With 60% of AI projects expected to use synthetic data by 2024, many "proprietary" datasets can now be artificially generated.
+With 60% of AI projects using synthetic data in 2025, many "proprietary" datasets can now be artificially generated.
 However, synthetic data faces the "model collapse" constraint when AI systems train on recursively generated data.
 This creates opportunities for companies with continuous real-world data streams, making fresh, real data more valuable than static historical datasets.

 **Q: How can AI startups solve the cold start problem when building data network effects?**